FatemaZahra/python_tdd/README.md

 - Repeat.

 #### Benefits

+- Helps to develop the logic in our code
 - Research studies demonstrate that TDD is a technique that has the most impact in the quality of the code developers write.
 - Code has fewer bugs
+- Easy to add functionality to your code
+- Code can be understood easily

 ### Example code
 #### Test